-The procedure used for obtaining the lower bound also allows to estimate the best possible minimum distance of codes achieving this bound.
-In order to maximize $d_{min}$, for every $l$ we sort the monomials with $l$ variables in $\mathcal M_t$ by the total degree and perform the removal procedure from highest to lowest. \begin{prop} Consider some code $\mathcal C_{m,t}$ which achieves the combinatorial lower bound.
-Assume the monomial removal procedure stopped at some $l=\hat l$.
-Then the upper bound on the minimum distance of $\mathcal C_{m,t}$ is $2^{m-z}$, where $z=\hat l+m-t$ if less than $\binom{t}{\hat l}$ first entries at stage $l=\hat l$ were removed and $z=\hat l-1+m-t$ otherwise. \end{prop} This result follows directly from the construction.
+We can use the procedure for obtaining the lower bound in order to establish the upper bound on the minimum distance of codes achieving $\tilde k^*_{m,t}$.
+For every $l$ we simply sort the monomials with $l$ variables in $\mathcal M_t$ by the total degree and perform the removal procedure from the highest to the lowest. \begin{prop} Consider a code $\mathcal C_{m,t}$ which achieves the lower bound and assume that the monomial removal procedure stopped at some $l=\hat l$.
+Then the minimum distance of $\mathcal C_{m,t}$ is at most $2^{m-z}$, where $z=\hat l+m-t$ if less than $\binom{t}{\hat l}$ first entries at stage $l=\hat l$ were removed and $z=\hat l-1+m-t$ otherwise. \end{prop} This result follows directly from the construction.
 For any $l$, the maximal total degree of monomials considered in this stage is $l+m-t$ ($l$ variables from $\mathcal M_t$ and all $m-t$ from $\mathcal M_t^c$), and there are $\binom{t}{l}$ such monomials.

-It can be seen that for small values of $t$ partially symmetric codes achieving the lower bound would have rather small minimum distance (worse than polar codes) and therefore poor ML performance.
-To overcome this issue, we suggest in practice to first remove all monomials up to a certain degree $d$, i.e. to construct partially symmetric codes as subcodes of Reed-Muller codes.
+Unfortunately, it turns out that $t$-symmetric codes achieving the lower bound for small values of $t$ would have rather small minimum distance and therefore poor ML performance.
+For example, consider the construction of $2$-symmetric codes with dimension $k_{2}\ge 2^m-2^{m-2}$.
+The procedure stops at $\hat l=2$, so from proposition \ref{prop:dmin} we can immediately deduce that the minimum distance of such codes is at most 2. $3$-symmetric codes also have the minimum distance inferior to the polar codes.
+To overcome this issue, we suggest in practice to first remove all monomials up to a certain degree $r$, i.e., to construct $t$-symmetric codes $\mathcal C_{m,t}\subset \text{RM}(r,m)$.